Israel025/alx-system_engineering-devops/0x00-shell_basics/README.md

 ** The 5-listfilesdigitonly script displays current directory contents in Long format with user and group IDs displayed numerically and hidden files (starting with .).

 ** The 6-firstdirectory script dcreates a directory named my_first_directory in the /tmp/ directory.

+** The 7-movethatfile script moves the file betty from /tmp/ to /tmp/my_first_directory.